MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/iframe-properties-legacy.md

 ---
-title: iFrame properties for model-driven app Main forms in Power Apps | MicrosoftDocs
+title: Add an iframe to a model-driven app main form in Power Apps | MicrosoftDocs
-description: Understand the iFrame properties for Main forms
+description: Understand the iFrame properties and how to add an iframe to a main form
 Keywords: Main form; iFrame properties; Dynamics 365
 author: Mattp123
 applies_to: